 BBC Ancient History access the BBC archives on the topics of Egyptian, Greek, Roman, and Viking history and British pre-history.

 EuroDocs is an online resource of primary sources documents in European history covering pre-history through the European Union.

 Fordham's Internet History Sourcebook includes the writings of major Greek philosophers and historians, as well as articles covering various facets of Greek culture.
 It may be helpful in choosing a research topic or expanding your understanding of an area of Greek history.

 Labyrinth provides access to a collection of Georgetown University maintained resources for medieval studies.

-NYPL Digital Library provides access to an extensive array of visual information from images of Greek pottery to great works of medieval art to illuminated medieval manuscripts.
+NYPL Digital Library provides access to an extensive array of visual information from images of Greek pottery to great works of medieval art and illuminated medieval manuscripts.

 Turabian is the approved citation format for this course.
-Information on proper Turabian citation is available in the PHC collection, Chicago manual of style, at Ref Z 253 .U69 2003 or online at several sites, such as OWL (Online Writing Lab).
+Information on proper Turabian citation is available in the PHC collection or online at OWL (Online Writing Lab).

 Created: Thornhill, 2010.
 Revised: Dr. Douglas Favelo/Thornhil, 2011.
 Reviewed: Dr. Douglas Favelo, 2012, 2013, 2014.